 Travelers in Vietnam

-Since March 22nd, Vietnam’s borders were closed to tourists.
+Vietnam’s borders have been closed to tourists, since March 22, 2020.
 Only Vietnamese nationals and those conducting either official or essential business were allowed into the country.

 All those arriving were required to undergo testing and a 14-day quarantine.

 While no new tourist visas are being issued right now to Vietnam, the country has extended temporary residence to those foreigners who entered the country after March 1st, 2020.
-At this time, those foreigners may stay in the country through August 31st.
+The government has been extending this permission to stay every few months.